Places in Slovakia

 Visa requirements

-You can travel without a visa to the Schengen area (including Slovakia) for up to 90 days in any 180-day period.
+You can travel without a visa to the Schengen area, which includes Slovakia, for up to 90 days in any 180-day period.
 This applies if you travel:

 • as a tourist